NeFM4GeoAI/NeFM4GeoAI.github.io/index.md

 - **Architectures, Algorithms, and Large Foundation Models**: Develop novel architectures and algorithms integrating large foundation models (e.g., LLMs, ViTs, and multi-modal models) with non-Euclidean spaces and geometric principles, enhancing their capability to handle complex structures and relationships.

 - **Adapting and Enhancing Existing Foundation Models**: Investigate approaches for fine-tuning, continual learning, and adapting existing foundation models to new tasks and domains.
-This includes integrating advanced techniques such as **GraphRAG** (Graph Retrieval-Augmented Generation) for knowledge-driven applications, and enabling agent-like capabilities for interactive and adaptive problem-solving in non-Euclidean.
+This includes integrating advanced techniques such as **GraphRAG** (Graph Retrieval-Augmented Generation) for knowledge-driven applications and enabling agent-like capabilities for interactive and adaptive problem-solving in non-Euclidean.

-- **Geometric Deep Learning**: Advance methods in geometric learning, including **graph neural networks**, **equivariant models, and message-passing framework**s, with applications to web-specific tasks like structured data representation and multi-modal alignment.
+- **Geometric Deep Learning**: Advanced methods in geometric learning, including **graph neural networks**, **equivariant models, and message-passing framework**s, with applications to web-specific tasks like structured data representation and multi-modal alignment.

 - **Web Applications and Case Studies**: Highlight applications in web domains, including **social networks, knowledge graphs, search systems, recommender systems, and multi-modal content understanding**.